rodrigo-fonseca-oliveira/ai-architect/docs/project_guide_rag.md

 # Project Guide RAG and Solution Architect Mode

+Note: For the MLOps roadmap (model registry, data and model drift, and serving), see docs/mlops_plan.md.

 Purpose
 - Turn this repo into a self-guided product tour and solution architect assistant by using its own documentation as the RAG corpus.
 - Enable: